Parents: all you need to know about university

 VTAC is the Victorian equivalent of UAC.

 Charles Sturt University grads are job-ready.
 Why?
 Because practical learning is at the heart of their study experience.
 They’ll get to put theories and knowledge into action in our world-class facilities.
-And because we have such close ties with industry, our courses are packed with workplace learning experiences in real-world settings.
+And because we have such close ties with industry, our courses are packed with work-integrated learning experiences in real-world settings.
 It’s exciting, practical and confidence-boosting.
 When they study with Charles Sturt, your child could get hands-on experience in industry for anything from one day to 150 days, depending on what they’re studying.

 Yindyamarra winhanganha